 Please let me know if you’re interested and I look forward to hearing back from you soon!

-There are four main criteria for the perfect guest blogging topic pitch:
+There are four main criteria for the perfect topic pitch:

 - Your content doesn’t exist on their site yet.
-When you have a topic idea, go to Google and search “site:blog.com topic” to scan their blog to check if it already exists.
+When you have a guest post idea, go to Google and search “site:blog.com topic” to scan their blog to check if it already exists.

 - Your topic and target keywords have SEO value.
 Go back to Ahrefs and input the blog’s URL.
 View which organic keywords are driving the most traffic to see if you can find gaps in their content that you can fill.